Nagamachi Samurai District 長町武家屋敷跡

 Beautiful streets of samurai residences

 Bukeyashiki are the traditional residences where samurai and their families lived during the Edo period.
-The Nagamachi district in Kanazawa retains its historic atmosphere with carefully preserved houses surrounded by earthen walls.
+The Nagamachi district in Kanazawa retains its historical atmosphere with carefully preserved houses surrounded by earthen walls.
 Picturesque narrow lanes and small canals wind through the neighborhood lending added charm.

 Inside the house of a samurai

-The Nomura house, or Nomurake, is an Edo period mansion of a prosperous samurai with all of the objects that a samurai might own.
+The Nomura house, or Nomurake, is an Edo period mansion of a prosperous samurai with all of the things that a samurai might own.
 The house has a lovely inner garden.
 Meticulously landscaped and tended, the garden is a work of art and the highlight of a visit.
 You can view the garden from different angles from many of the rooms inside the house.

 Merchant life and more